 Transfer any leftover soup into an airtight container and store in the fridge.
 Reheat the soup on the stovetop or in the microwave.

-More delicious soups and stews:
+More delicious soups to try:

 Full Printable Recipe

-Broccoli Sausage Soup (with Italian Sausage)
+Broccoli Sausage Soup

 Equipment: